 That said, if you’ve grown up accustomed to binaries, it can be hard to “color outside the sexual lines.”
 Here are some steps for getting started.

+Spend some time reflecting, meditating, and journaling on who you are as a person.
+Outside of your relationships with others, as a spouse, parents, sibling, friend–who are you?
 What makes you tick?
-If you had no self-judgements or restriction, what would you desire sexually?
+If you had no self-judgments or restrictions, what would you desire sexually?
 How far would you explore the depths of your sexuality?
 Before your sexual identity had a name, what did it look like?
 What would it look like if it didn’t have to be labeled?

 Next, make a list of all the sexual labels you identify with.
 Some examples might be: heteroflexible, non-binary, queer, romantic, polyamorous, straight, kinky, cisgender, submissive, a-sexual, high sex drive, etc. Then, next to each one, write down what it means to you, and then how you think society perceives that label.
 Reflect on the list, noticing both the difference and similarities between your definitions and the societal definitions.

 The idea of this exercise is to claim ownership over your own identifiers.
 At the same time, you’re releasing control over the way others see you.
-Remind yourself that regardless of your personal labels, you are a unique and wonderful person, and it’s not the labels that define you.
+Remind yourself that regardless of your personal labels, you are a unique and wonderful person; and it’s not the labels that define you.
 You would be the same without them.